jonathanbutler7/squares/README.md

 This project includes 3 different solutions to the "Project description" statement below.

-1. hash table
+1. Hash table
-2. 1d Array
+2. 1D Array
-3. Document selector API
+3. Document selector API (and 2D array/matrix)

 The hash table and 1d array solutions focus on the React paradigm for state management, namely the `useState` hook.

-The document selector API solution is not necessarily a React-appropriate solution, but I wanted to try it out as an experiment because it avoids a lot of the logic that the other two solutions require.
+The document selector API solution is not necessarily a React-appropriate solution, because it directly manipulates the DOM.
+But I wanted to try it out as an experiment because it querying the DOM circumvents a lot of the logic that is required by manipulating application state.

 # How to run this project